JaiPizGon/NeuralSens/cran-comments.md

 # cran-comments.md

-## References
-Added reference to SensAnalysisMLP function where the formulation to calculate the partial derivatives is explained.
-I am currently writing a paper for the Journal of Statistic Software about the package.

 ## donttest{} examples

 The `SensAnalysisMLP.R` function contains `\donttest{}` examples which produce animations that take >5sec that users need to know about, but cause issues in examples and checks.
 The `HessianMLP.R` function contains `\donttest{}` examples which produce animations that take >5sec that users need to know about, but cause issues in examples and checks.